Foundations of Philosophy (PL 201)

-The Good Life—Literature and Medicine (EN101)
+The Good Life: Literature and Medicine (EN101)

-This literature course will focus on the human side of illness, disability, and mental and physical health.
-We'll grapple with the ways that dealing with health issues—whether as patient, caregiver, or observer—forces us to express, and sometimes question, our identities, cultures, and values.
-Readings will include poetry, fiction, essays, and a graphic novel, all chosen to help us explore through discussion and writing what it might mean to live a good and healthy life, whatever our physical or mental condition.
+"We are healthy only to the extent our ideas are humane." -- Kurt Vonnegut, Breakfast of Champions This literature course will focus on the human side of illness, disability, and mental and physical health.
+We'll explore how confronting health issues -- whether as patient, caregiver, or observer -- forces us to express, and sometimes question, our identities, cultures, and values.
+Readings will include poetry, fiction, essays, and a contemporary novel--all chosen to help us explore through discussion and writing what it might mean to live a good and healthy life, whatever our physical or mental condition.
 Among the readings will be some works by practicing physicians.
 The course should appeal particularly to students interested in literature, psychology, medicine, and other health-related professions.

 Dr. Gayla McGlamery (B.A., Baylor University; Ph.D.
 Emory University) teaches introductory English courses as well as upper-level courses in Victorian literature and culture and film adaptation.
 She is Co-Director of the Honors Program, a past chair of the English Department; a former co-director of Loyola's international program in Leuven, Belgium; and a long-time academic advisor.
 She enjoys reading, travel, exploring the Baltimore food scene, watching Ravens football, and binge-watching film adaptations of 19th-Century novels and dark Scandinavian mysteries.